LaunchLabAfrica/launchlab.africa/README.md

 ### Directories

-Every directory in the `root` of our site, in my case `_pd` is included in the directory listings unless it is blacklisted.
+Every directory in the `root` of our site, in my case `_` is included in the directory listings unless it is blacklisted.

 ### Posts